jaywardell/PersistentMenuBarItem/README.md

         var body: some View {
             Button("New Window…", action: newWindowButtonTapped)
-                // you will this if you have set the
+                // you will need this if you have set the
                 // menuBarExtraStyle to .window
                 // otherwise it's not necessary
                 .contentShape(.rect)